-Doctors are expected to protect patients' confidentiality.
+Doctors are expected to protect patients' confidentiality, and follow Medical Council guidance on dealing with media enquiries involving patients.
+Visit medicalcouncil.ie/

 Breaching confidentiality, whether inadvertently or not, could lead to a complaint, disciplinary action or regulatory sanction.
-However, there are ways in which you can respond to media enquiries whilst protecting your confidential details.
+However, there are ways in which you can respond to media enquiries without breaching patient confidentiality.